solsticedhiver/ublox-agps/README.md

     ./ublox-agps.py -t YYYYYYYYYY -d /dev/gps0 --lat 49 --lon 4.78

+Note: If you have got a M8 or any more recent u-blox device, you have to request the data using the `--format mga` switch.

-Tested with ublox-7 (u7) module.
+Tested with a u-blox 7 device.
 Use at your own risk.